openxla/.github/profile/README.md

 ## Welcome! 👋

-The OpenXLA Project is being built by a collaborative community, and we're excited to help developers extend and use it to address gaps and opportunities we see in the ML ecosystem.
+The OpenXLA Project brings together a community of developers and AI/ML leaders to address infrastructure fragmentation across ML frameworks and hardware.
+We're excited to help developers extend and use it!

+### How can you get involved?

 📣 Join the [openxla-announce](https://groups.google.com/a/openxla.org/g/openxla-announce) mailing list to get news about releases, events and other major updates.

-💬 Join the [openxla-discuss](https://groups.google.com/a/openxla.org/g/openxla-discuss) mailing list for community meeting invites, design and development discussions, and more.
+💬 Join the [openxla-discuss](https://groups.google.com/a/openxla.org/g/openxla-discuss) mailing list for [community meeting](https://github.com/openxla/community/tree/main/meetings) invites, design and development discussions, and more.

+📁 Check out the XLA, StableHLO, IREE and Community repos for more details on how to get started.